-- Optic Neuritis is inflammation of the optic nerve and is usually - associated with multiple sclerosis in a significant number. - The visual acuity is markedly reduced and an afferent pupillary defect is present. - The optic disc initially appears hyperemic and swollen. - The visual acuity usually recovers; - however, repeated episodes of optic neuritis permanent loss of vision.
+- Optic Neuritis is inflammation of the optic nerve and is usually idiopathic but maybe associated with multiple sclerosis in a significant number of cases. - The visual acuity is markedly reduced and an afferent pupillary defect is present. - The optic disc initially appears hyperemic and swollen. - The visual acuity usually recovers; - however, repeated episodes of optic neuritis may lead to permanent loss of vision.

-Visual Pathway Disorders
+Visual Pathway Disorder

-Homonymous hemianopia - is loss of vision on one side of both visual fields and may result from occlusion of one of the posterior cerebral arteries withinfarction of the occipital lobe.

-Other vascular abnormalities occurring in the middle cerebral artery distribution may produce a hemianopia, but usually otherneurological signs are prominent.

-Any patient with a hemianopia needs at CT or MRI to localize and identify the cause.
+- Homonymous hemianopia is loss of vision on one side of both visual fields - and may result from occlusion of one of the posterior cerebral arteries with infarction of the occipital lobe. - Other vascular abnormalities occurring in the middle cerebral artery distribution may produce a hemianopia, but usually other neurological signs are prominent. - Any patient with a hemianopia needs at CT or MRI to localize and identify the cause.